 In Kansas and many other states, limits on the amount of money that can be recovered provide distinct obstacles that only an experienced personal injury attorney can hurdle.
-In short, there is no such thing as a simple motor vehicle or auto accident case, and you deserve someone with the training and experience to maximize your recovery, no matter the facts and circumstances.
-One of the most terrifying situations a person can go through is being involved in a car accident.
+In short, there is no such thing as a simple motor vehicle or auto accident case.
+You deserve someone with the training and experience to maximize your recovery, no matter the facts and circumstances.
+A car accident is one of the most terrifying situations a person can go through.
 And the difficulties do not soon end.
 Victims must deal with ongoing medical needs, insurance issues, financial issues and much more.

 What You Should Do after a Car Accident

 - Stay At the Scene – Never leave the accident scene until it is appropriate to do so.
 You can face serious criminal penalties for leaving the scene of an accident.

 - Check on All Drivers and Passengers – Before assessing property damage, make sure everyone involved in the accident is OK.
 Get medical attention for anyone who needs it.

 - Call the Police – If there is any reasonable chance of physical injury or if there is significant property damage, call the police.
 When they arrive, ask that a police report be filed and note the name and badge numbers of all responding officers.

 - Exchange Information – Get the names, phone numbers, addresses, driver’s license numbers, license plate numbers, and basic insurance information from all drivers involved, as well as passengers.